-Former Pakistan President Pervez Musharraf talks about his Kashmir plan – that was aborted after he lost power – in an interview with Myra Mcdonald of Reuters in London.
+Former Pakistan President Pervez Musharraf talks about his Kashmir plan – aborted after losing power – in an interview with Myra Mcdonald of Reuters in London.

 The foreign secretaries, or top diplomats, of India and Pakistan are expected to meet on the sidelines of a South Asian summit in Thimpu, Bhutan on Feb 6/7 to try to find a way back into talks which have been stalled since the attack on Mumbai in November 2008.
 Progress is expected to be limited, perhaps paving the way to a meeting of the foreign ministers, or to deciding how future talks should be structured.